Skip to main content

 What to Include in Your Late Rent Notice (England & Wales)

-A well-drafted Late Rent Notice for England and Wales should contain the following key elements to ensure legal compliance, practical effectiveness, and adherence to pre-action protocol principles.
+A well-drafted Late Rent Notice for England and Wales should contain the following key elements to confirm legal compliance, practical effectiveness, and adherence to pre-action protocol principles.

 The identification of the parties must include the full legal names and addresses of both the landlord and the tenant, together with the full address of the rental property.
 The notice should reference the specific tenancy agreement, including its date and type (assured shorthold tenancy, commercial lease, or other).